 Vacancy Rates

-Charlotte’s rental vacancy rate stands at approximately 4.6%, reflecting a relatively tight market.
-While some new apartment developments have added to supply in outer-ring suburbs, demand in core areas remains strong, keeping occupancy high and turnover low.
+Charlotte’s rental vacancy rate sits at roughly 4.6%, reflecting a tight market overall.
+Some new apartment developments have added supply in outer-ring suburbs, but demand in core areas stays strong, keeping occupancy high and turnover low.
+That’s the kind of dynamic that makes rental income predictable.

-High-demand neighborhoods such as South End, NoDa, and Uptown continue to experience low vacancy levels, with units often leasing within weeks.
+High-demand neighborhoods like South End, NoDa, and Uptown keep seeing low vacancy levels, with units often leasing within weeks of hitting the market.

 Drivers of Rental Demand